dickys11/motion-detection-and-object-tracking/README.md

 # Motion Detection and Object Tracking

-Simple Motion Detection using Gunnar Farneback’s Optical Flow algorithm and Object Tracking using Contour Tracking.
+Simple Motion Detection using Gunnar Farneback’s Optical Flow algorithm and Object Tracking using Contour Tracing.

 # How to use
 1. using video path : python opticalflow.py [video source]